GregoryBWilson/Plotly_Deployment/README.md

   - Modification of the panel text
   - Modification of the bar chart title
   - Modification of the bubble chart title
-- More information about the project has been to the page which also changed the layout by adding an overview section just under the jumbotron
+- More information about the project has been added to the page which also changed the layout by adding an overview section just under the jumbotron
 - Each graph now has a descriptive section either above or below it to explain the graphics

 A description of each graph can be found in the following sections.